hmcts/chart-ccd/README.md

 When deploying on a vault-less environment like Demo, secrets must be provided in the form of sealed secrets in the flux config.
-For reference, the sealed secrets required by this chart can be found at
+For reference, the sealed secrets required by this chart can be found at:
 https://github.com/hmcts/cnp-flux-config/tree/master/k8s/demo/common/ccd/sealed-secrets

 To use this chart on a certain namespace, all the required sealed